robotics-upo/raposa_driver/README.md

 ## Compilation
-In order to build the package, clone it to the *src* directory of your Catkin workspace and compile it by using *catkin_make* as normal.
+In order to build the package, clone it inside the *src* directory of your Catkin workspace and compile it by using *catkin_make* as normal.

+## Easy start

+This package has a simple "start.launch" file which can be used to easily execute all the required ROS nodes for teleoperating the Raposa-NG with a joystick controller.
+By default, the imu is disabled.
+Please refer to the launch file for different options.

+Additionally a "calibrate.launch" is also provided for performing calibration if necessary.

 ## How to command the robot by using ROS